xsalazar/image-downloader/README.md

+> **Warning**
+> This repository has been archived as Google is now properly returning CORS headers and this workaround is no longer necessary.

 # 💿 Image Downloader

 This repository holds both the Terraform infrastructure code as well as the simple Javascript application that runs inside the AWS Lambda function.